Bypassland

 Create short, spaced-out lessons, introduce complex topics later, and use gamification to boost learning motivation.

-User Journey
+User Goal

 Annotated image of the KI dashboard with callouts explaining key features like session launch, daily goals, and captures.